MathiasDecrock/ValheimMods/SeedTotem/README.md

     Glow flare color: Color of the light flare from the Seed totem (default: green) Glow flare size: Size of the light flare from the Seed totem (default: 3)

+Input

+    Keys to decrease/increase the radius/width/length of the (Advanced) Seed totem

 Source available on GitHub: https://github.com/MathiasDecrock/ValheimMods/tree/master/SeedTotem All contributions are welcome!